ajvsandhu/Ufc-Fighter-Comparer-Website/README.md

-# Ufc Fighter Data Collecter and API
+# UFC Fighter Data Collecter and API
 This is a project I created with my friend to practice collecting data from a website and storing it in an SQL database.
 I also built an API to get data from the database for further use.
 Collected every fighter's data from http://ufcstats.com/statistics/fighters by building a scrapper, from their career averages to data from their last 5 fights.
 The SQL database is located in the
 Api Folder.
 Currently working to use the scrapper and API to create a website that compares the stats of two fighters selected by a user by showing tables and graphs, COMING SOON!!!